What Is a Neurologist?

 - Mental status

-- Blood and urine tests to look for infection, toxins, or protein disorders.
+- Blood and urine tests to look for infections, toxins, or protein disorders

-- Imaging tests of the brain or spine to look for tumors, brain damage, or problems with your blood vessels, bones, nerves, or discs.
+- Imaging tests of the brain or spine to look for tumors, brain damage, or problems with your blood vessels, bones, nerves, or disks

 - A study of your brain function called an electroencephalograph, or EEG.
 This is done if you're having seizures.
 Small patches, called electrodes, are put on your scalp, and they're connected to a machine by wires.
 The machine records the electrical activity in your brain.